How to Plan a Trip to Whangarei on a Budget

 Many will agree that venturing north leaves you with no regrets!
 Whangarei is one of the cheapest cities to enjoy in New Zealand thanks to its huge array of free attractions.
-Waterfalls, glowworm caves, beaches, wildlife sanctuaries and countless walks are on the “free things to do” list, while budget accommodations are plentiful and varied enough to suit most types of budget traveller.
+Waterfalls, glowworm caves, beaches, wildlife sanctuaries and countless walks are on the “free things to do” list, while budget accommodations are plentiful and varied enough to suit most types of budget travellers.

-Tips for Visiting Whangarei on a Budget
+5 Tips for Visiting Whangarei on a Budget

 - Whangarei has a huge range of free attractions.
 However, it’s best to have your own vehicle to visit them with ease.
 Alternatively, public buses provide transport in and around Whangarei and Whangarei Heads